DiyaWadhwani/ClubConnect/README.md

 - Schedule and manage events.
 - Assign and manage roles within a club (Leader, Core, or Regular).
 - Schedule interviews for onboarding new members.
+- Track membership status, events, and interviews with ease.

 ### Features